SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Just so you know, it is packed here on those rare days where it's warm enough to throw on a bathing suit and soak in some sun.

 Is Baker Beach dog friendly?
 YES!
-It's just one more reasons the locals love this place!
+It's just one more reason why the locals love this place!

 Sand Ladder